AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-05-31-premature-optimization-code-first-optimize-later.md

   .reduce(Object.assign, {});
 ```

-The corrected form is what I showed at the beginning of this post.
-Note that this is just one option; you could also use `Object.fromEntries`, although that version is even less readable.
+The corrected form is what I showed at the beginning of this post:

 ```javascript
 users